CLOSE SEARCH

 Loss of goodwill

-For damages to be recoverable, they must pass 2 essential contract law tests :-
+For damages to be recoverable, the 2 essential contract law tests are :-

 Direct causation - you must prove that your losses wouldn't have occurred "but for" the breach.